DylanBarber/lifeSports/README.md

 ### About this Application

+This repo uses CI with Github Actions.
+You can view the CI tests at ./github/workflows/main.yml

+This repo also uses CD with Heroku.
+You can view the deployment of this app at https://lifesportswebsite.herokuapp.com

 This repo contains a MERN (MongoDB, Express, React, NodeJS) application that tracks users and their exercise routines.

 To see this application in action, check out it out on Heroku: https://lifesportswebsite.herokuapp.com/